ProGamerGov/pytorch360convert/README.md

 ### Equirectangular to Cubemap Conversion

-Coverting equirectangular images into cubemaps is easy.
-For simplicitly, we'll use the 'dice' format, which places all cube faces into a single 4x3 grid image.
+Converting equirectangular images into cubemaps is easy.
+For simplicity, we'll use the 'dice' format, which places all cube faces into a single 4x3 grid image.

 ```python
 from pytorch360convert import e2c